-Allocation: DRI & HBI Fines are produced as co-products from the DRI manufacturing process.
-These coproducts are internally recycled.
-EAF slag and mill scale are produced as co-products from the steel manufacturing process.
+Allocation: EAF slag and mill scale are produced as co-products from the steel manufacturing process.
 Impacts are allocated between the steel, the slag and the mill scale based on economic value.
-The revenue generated from both mill scale and EAF slag are 0.04% and 0.25% respectively, and their total is less than 1% in relation to the product based on current market prices, these co-products are of definite value and are freely/readily traded in reality.
+The revenue generated from both mill scale and EAF slag are 0.02% and 0.25% respectively, and their total is less than 1% in relation to the product based on current market prices, these co-products are of definite value and are freely/readily traded in reality.
 For this reason, economic allocation has been applied to the processes where these co-products arise.